ASmyth18/Leaving-Cert-CS-2024/README.md

 ## Resources

-This section will include a list of useful resources, such as online tutorials, books, articles, and websites that I have found helpful in my study journey.
+This section will include a list of useful resources, such as online tutorials, books, research papers, and websites.

 ## Contributing